chrrasmussen/RIOFuzzyTime/README.md

 1. Open Terminal.app
 2. Navigate to your project's root folder (where the .xcodeproj-file is located)
-3. Type _`git init`_ (Skip this step if you already have chosen "Create local git repository for this project")
+3. Type `git init` (Skip this step if you opted for: Create local git repository for this project)
-4. Type _`git submodule add git://github.com/skohorn/RIOFuzzyTime.git Components/RIOFuzzyTime`_
+4. Type `git submodule add git://github.com/skohorn/RIOFuzzyTime.git Components/RIOFuzzyTime`
-5. Type _`git submodule update --init --recursive`_
+5. Type `git submodule update --init --recursive`

 ### 1B - Without source control